eric-brechemier/popular-manga/README.md

 # popular-manga
-Which manga is popular in the US?
+Which manga are popular in the US?

 ## Attribution